Microsoft Time Tracking

 Microsoft Power BI is primarily known for its use by business analysts, but in reality, it is designed to be accessible and used by everyone, regardless of their technical expertise.

-Whether you are a data nerd, an analyst, a manager, an educator, or business owner at any stage (from startup to enterprise), Microsoft Power BI empowers you to harness the power of data analysis and visualizations to make informed decisions.
+Whether you are a data nerd, an analyst, a manager, an educator, or a business owner at any stage (from startup to enterprise), Microsoft Power BI empowers you to harness the power of data analysis and visualizations to make informed decisions.

 Main Benefits of Power BI